Updated 15 February 2024

 Travel requirements can change at short notice, always check government websites for the latest information before booking and departure.

-Mandatory forms and apps
+Forms and apps

 - A Customs Declaration needs to be completed online.

 - You may also wish to download the Satusehat app.
 This is optional.

 These steps may take some time, so be sure to complete them before you arrive at the airport.

 You will need to adhere to any government health advice for your destination, which may include wearing face masks in public spaces.

 If you have connecting flights, there may be additional transit requirements.
 Make sure you meet the requirements of your transit location as well as your final destination.